Appendix D. Graduate Program

 The committee will render its decision in written form within five (5) working days of the conclusion of the review process.
 For the decision to be binding, it must be consensual and accepted by all parties.

-If the action being appealed, such as probation or dismissal, was initiated by the department, the review process remains the same.
+If the action being appealed, such as academic notice or dismissal, was initiated by the department, the review process remains the same.
+(CC 1 Sep 24)

 After ten (10) working days, the suggested resolution, if not accepted by all parties, becomes null and void.